Gorresio/whiteprocess/README.md

 It depends.
 I use 0.5 seconds (the use of the CPU is not very high and the threads are not allowed to be eliminated almost instantly).

-**Switching between successive versions how does it work?**

-From now on, for each update, a script that will automatically update whiteprocess will be released (during the update it will have to be turned off).

 **Will whiteprocess always be open source?**

 whiteprocess is a computer security software and making it close source would be a contradiction.